Your Gateway to Food Safety Information

 Wash hands, utensils and surfaces often.
 Germs can spread and survive in many places.

-Raw meat, poultry, seafood, and eggs can spread illness-causing bacteria to ready-to-eat foods, so keep them separate.
+Raw meat, poultry, seafood, and eggs can spread germs to ready-to-eat foods, so keep them separate.

 Cook to the right temperature.
 Ensure that foods are cooked safely by always using a food thermometer.